brainpy/BrainPy/README.md

 If you are using ``brainpy``, please consider citing [the corresponding papers](https://brainpy.readthedocs.io/en/latest/tutorial_FAQs/citing_and_publication.html).

-BrainPy is developed by a team in Neural Information Processing Lab at Peking University China.
+BrainPy is developed by a team in Neural Information Processing Lab at Peking University, China.
+Our team is committed to the long-term maintenance and development of the project.

-Its development has been supported by Science and Technology Innovation 2030 - Brain Science and Brain-inspired Intelligence Project (China Brain Project) and Beijing Academy of Artificial Intelligence.
+Moreover, the development of BrainPy is being or has been supported by Science and Technology Innovation 2030 - Brain Science and Brain-inspired Intelligence Project (China Brain Project), and Beijing Academy of Artificial Intelligence.

-## Development roadmap
+## Ongoing development plans

 We highlight the key features and functionalities that are currently under active development.